junhuiz0/junhuiz0.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising 5th year PhD student at MIT Operations Research Center, and I am fortunate to be advised by [Prof. Patrick Jaillet](https://web.mit.edu/jaillet/www/).
+I am a 5th year PhD student at MIT Operations Research Center, and I am fortunate to be advised by [Prof. Patrick Jaillet](https://web.mit.edu/jaillet/www/).
 I am broadly interested in optimization, with a focus on developing (communication, oracle, memory, etc.) efficient algorithms for large scale problems and for sequential decision making.

 Previously, I graduated Summa Cum Laude from Columbia University in 2021 with a B.S. degree in Applied Math.